techidaily/site-screen-activity-recording/source/_posts/new-essential-no-cost-webcams-for-seamless-chats-for-2024.md

 Video calling software or [open source conference software](https://tools.techidaily.com/wondershare/filmora/download/) is easy-to-use on phone or PC.
 As the world goes a little stir crazy in self-isolation from Covid-19, it has become more and more apparent that online video calls are a great way to keep in touch.
 Talk with your friends and family using free video calls online, without even risking putting any bacteria from your phone against your face.
 In this article, you will learn 10 online free video call software.

-## Best Free Online Video Call to Use

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PUDdKOsEN74?si=tkZf-KVinjuwmgx9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3C51hzX46eY?si=o5qiDSkT7mXUGm3F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Best Free Online Video Call to Use

 ### 1\.
 [Videolink2me Video Calling](https://videolink2me.com/)